Results

 Behind the titles above you find all resources needed for a school day for students from 15 years and above.
 Climate protection isn’t something we can tackle alone—it’s a challenge we need to face together!
 Real change happens when the whole community gets involved and drives action.

-The guideline for teachers gives you concrete instructions and a manual to conduct your very own ETAD project day with your students.
+The guideline for teachers (link opens in a new tab) gives you concrete instructions and a manual to conduct your very own ETAD project day with your students.

-The PowerPoint slides provide a concise structure for the project day, which you can use to orient yourself.
+The PowerPoint slides (link opens in a new tab) provide a concise structure for the project day, which you can use to orient yourself.
 They will guide you through the day and offer content, best practice examples, points for discussion to give your students insights into the different topics.

 The video offers an interesting and motivating overview over the necessary steps to bring forward the energy transition in their respective cities and communities, and to make sure that the energy supply of the future is sustainable and climate neutral.